 The trustees of Sheffield Carers Centre are elected by our members and are ultimately responsible for the policy and direction of the Centre.

-Chair: Ann le Sage
+Ann le Sage

-Ann has been a Trustee of the Centre since 2007.
+Ann has been a Trustee of the Centre since 2007 and its Chair from 2013-2018.
 Her career focused on employment and social affairs, at international, national, regional and local level with the Department of Employment.
 She has worked as a consultant overseas and, unpaid, with various charities in Sheffield including the Alzheimer’s Society.
 She retired early to care for her husband and cared for her mother until 2017.
 Ann was a non-executive director in the NHS for nine years, including chairing the Northern General Hospital Trust and the South West PCT (2001 to 2006).
 She has been a director, then Chair (from 2008), of Northern Counties Housing Association regional office.
 Since 2000, Ann has chaired the Friends of Porter Valley, a substantial and active Sheffield parks environment group.

 Stuart has been a trustee of the Centre since 2008 and was Chair from 2008 to 2013.
 He retired from over 30 years’ service with Sheffield City Council Administration and Legal Department in 2007.
 As Group Manager, Committee Secretariat, he was responsible for Education and Social Services and also clerk to the officer working group of the Heart of the City Project and secretary to the Board of Sheffield One.
 In addition, he acted as clerk to the full meetings of the City Council and worked on the restructuring of the Council’s decision-making processes under the government’s Modernising Local Government Programme.
 Stuart was the Council’s Health Scrutiny Policy Officer, working with Council and NHS officers and the community and voluntary sector in examining and developing policies relating to health and social care.
 He also managed the Education Scrutiny process.